ChristoforosPsychas/Arcade-Game/README.md

 ### Development

-This Memory Game Project is made by Christoforos Psychas for the Udacity Front-End Web Developer Nanodegree Program.
+This Arcade Game Project is made by Christoforos Psychas for the Udacity Front-End Web Developer Nanodegree Program.

 ### Live Page